Majid Musisi: Career

 Majid Musisi returned to Uganda in 2001 and rejoined SC Villa.
 However, it was clear he was over the hill and failed to show the predatory skills of the past.
 He remained a key player for Uganda, captaining the side on several occasions and the highlight was a hat-trick in 1998 in the 5–0 win over Rwanda.
 However, he unceremoniously ended his Cranes career when Harrison Okagbue, the then coach threw him out of camp for breaching the team's code of conduct in 2000.

 In 2002, he joined Vietnamese side Da Nang but returned in 2004 and joined Ggaba United.
 There, he failed to get off the mark and called it a day.
 For all the great goals he scored, Uganda's failure to qualify for the Nations Cup somehow dented his overall greatness.
 In 1991, Musisi and his Villa teammates turned down a national call-up before a crucial Nations Cup qualifier against DR Congo.

 After spending two seasons with the Rennes in France where he played a total of 64 matches scoring 18 goals (League 2 and Coupe de France), he was sold to the Turkish top-flight club Bursaspor and later to Çanakkale Dardanelspor for 1.8 billion Ugandan shillings transfer fee ($1 million), making a record in the transfer market for the most expensive Uganda import.
 In the 1996 season, he was voted Best Foreign Player of the Year in the Turkish league.
 After playing in Turkey he had a spell playing for Đà Nẵng in Vietnam.
 He founded the now famous Bursaspor crocodile walk goal celebration during the UEFA Intertoto Cup match against German side Karlsruher SC on 2 August 1995.

-He also played for the Ugandan national team.